 The Interim Ministry Partners process assumes that God has already identified and called the person he wants to lead your church into the future.
 The focus of our process is to help church leaders discover and discern God’s call.

 - This process begins, first, by looking at the church rather than the candidates.
 Who are we?
 Where are we heading?
 What is God doing among us right now?

 - This process helps search committees narrow their focus, so that only the candidates most likely to fill the church’s needs show up on their “radar.”
 The interim minister helps the search committee develop a pool of viable candidates, so their full energy can be devoted to evaluating quality individuals, not weeding out unsuitable ones.

 - The process results in a single candidate, whose likelihood of fulfilling congregational needs is high, who can be recommended to the elders and affirmed by the congregation.

-Churches that have followed the Interim Ministry Partners process rigorously are able to welcome a new senior minister with great joy and enthusiasm, and with a unified sense that God has spoken.
+Churches that have followed the Interim Ministry Partners process rigorously are able to welcome a new pulpit minister with great joy and enthusiasm, and with a unified sense that God has spoken.
 Ministers hired as a result of this process enter their new ministry with enthusiasm, confident that their gifts are a great match for the needs of the church.